Skip to main content

 Transaction Types

 The system creates different types of accounting transactions for different financial events.
+The following sections detail each transaction type and its journal entries:

 1. Revenue Recognition (Order Submitted)